+'''

+UPLOAD OKAY

-UPLOAD OKAY 7700PB COLD B 00T>
+7700PB COLD BOOT>

+'''

-- 9. The following is a list of possible reasons for a failed upload: - If you get the message "transfer cancelled by remote" you must restart the terminal program and load the bin file, then remove and install the module again. - The supplied ".bin" file is corrupt. - Wrong file specified to be uploaded. - Wrong file transfer protocol used make sure you specify Xmodem, not Xmodem 1K. - The PCs' RS-232 communications port can't handle a port speed of 57600. - Noise induced into the Serial Upgrade cable.
+- 9. The following is a list of possible reasons for a failed upload: - If you get the message "transfer cancelled by remote" you must restart the terminal program and load the bin file. - The supplied ".bin" file is corrupt. - Wrong file specified to be uploaded. - Wrong file transfer protocol used make sure you specify Xmodem, not Xmodem 1K. - The PCs' RS-232 communications port can't handle a port speed of 57600. - Noise induced into the Serial Upgrade cable.